 The Crucial P2 1TB comes in a single-sided M.2 2280 (80mm) form factor.

 Beneath the label on the front of the drive are all of the major components.
 Unlike the Crucial P5, which used an in-house Micron controller, the P2 is based on a Phison PS5013-E13T.
 This controller is a value-oriented, 4-channel design that supports Host Memory Buffer (HMB) to offset the lack of DRAM cache.
-Four 256GB Micron 96L TLC NAND packages are present as well, for a total of 1024GB of NAND.
-With 1000GB accessible to users, this leaves 24GB reserved by the controller.
-This small spare area is very typical among consumer-class SSD implementations.
-We typically see larger reserved areas on data center SSDs and even NAS SSDs such as the Synology SAT5200-960G we reviewed.
+Four Micron 96L QLC NAND packages are present as well.
+It is possible earlier revisions of the Crucial P2 1TB contained TLC, but that is not something I can confirm.

 As a single-sided drive, the back has a small label and nothing else.
 As a consumer drive, there is no power loss protection (PLP.)
 You can read a bit more about why PLP is important in some server workloads in our piece What is the ZFS ZIL SLOG and what makes a good one.